henri-hulski/overmind-router/src/overmind/router/docs/setup.md

 ## 1. Installation

 The router is included in this project.
 No additional packages needed.
-Copy the `router` module from the `overmind` directory into your project.
+You should copy the `router` module from the `overmind` directory to your project.

 ## 2. Define Routes